Is your question not listed in our Q&A?

 One third of the food in our world is wasted.
 Our mission is to reduce food waste and create awareness of the issue.
 We take on this challenge quite literally by using products that would otherwise remain unsold.
 Moreover, we believe that awareness should be raised in a positive and fun way.
 Food is all about enjoyment after all!
 We have noticed that we’ve gotten more out of touch with the food we eat in the last decades.
 With all the facilities that the present-day has to offer, we don’t need to put much effort into our meals anymore.
 There’s enough food and plenty of choice.
 Our goal is to make people value food more in several ways: through a good dining experience in one of our restaurants, via our masterclasses, and by selling products like our cook book Instock Cooking and our craft beers Pieper Bier and Bammetjes Bier.

-According to a study by the FAO (Food and Agriculture Organization), about thirty to fifty percent of all our food is wasted.
+According to a study by the FAO (Food and Agriculture Organization), about thirty percent of all our food is wasted.
 That comes down to a worldwide wastage of 1.3 billion tons of food a year.
 The Dutch consumer throws away around 47 kilos of food on an annual basis, which translates into an amount of 2.5 billion euros.
 However, food waste is not just about the loss of money; in the process of packaging, transporting, cooling and preparing the food, a great deal of effort is spoiled as well.
 The wastage affects everyone, from farmer to consumer.
 It is for this reason that food waste is an issue within the entire food chain.
 We believe that the best way to deal with the problem is to join forces with all the involved parties, and combine that with a creative entrepreneurial mindset.

 When you eat at Instock, it is hard to imagine the process that preceded for the food to end up on your plate.
 Our food rescue drivers get up early every day to rescue foodstuff.
 In our restaurants, the aim is to create meals that consist for at least 80% to 100% out of surplus food.
 We obtain most of our products from several Albert Heijn supermarkets, which our food rescue drivers pick up at the return-freight center in Zaandam.
 These products are never expired though!
 On the contrary: they meet every food safety guideline, but can simply not be sold anymore for various reasons.
 We get hold of nearly expired cheese and eggs and one-day-old bread by picking it up by bike at a few local Albert Heijn stores.
 The meat we cook with comes from the distribution center of the Albert Heijn; they occasionally have an amount of products in stock that are either surplus or are approaching their expiration date.
 The fish we use is acquired at the producer at packager.
 They sometimes have an excess of food for several reasons.
 Heineken supplies us with beers that are soon to be expired, while our bottles of wine are often residual quantities that are too scarce to fill up the shelves in the Albert Heijn.
 Tony’s Chocolonely, our former neighbor at the Westergasterrein area, makes us happy with leftover samples and batches from collections such as their Valentine’s Day edition.
 Lastly, we also save products that are not expired, but simply damaged during the pick-ordering process.
 These products, among which are sodas and dried pastas, only have a flawed packaging.
 All of our sources are without a doubt a big help in the process of creating surprising and delicious meals!
 Several products, like olive oil, butter and dairy products, are purchased new to finish off our dishes.